hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/errors.md

 Here is the list error codes that we will keep updating.
 We use standard HTTP status codes to show whether an API request has succeeded or not:

 **POST:**

-Returned to user:

-202 Accepted: if operation succeeds.

 400 BadRequest: if XML message is invalid.